The dynamic mic (also called a moving-coil microphone) is considered the most rugged professional microphone.

 Contact mics have the advantage of being able to eliminate interfering external sounds and not being influenced by sound reflections from nearby objects.
 Their flat sides distinguish them in appearance from small personal mics.

-module we talked about the angle of view of lenses -- the area that a
+In an earlier module we talked about the angle of view of lenses -- the area that a lens "sees."

 In microphones there are three basic directional categories: